RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-01-best-practice.md

  - [`Python` style guide (PEP 8)](https://www.python.org/dev/peps/pep-0008/)
  - [Google's `R` style guide](https://google.github.io/styleguide/Rguide.html)
  - [`MATLAB` style guide](https://uk.mathworks.com/matlabcentral/fileexchange/46056-matlab-style-guidelines-2-0)
- If in doubt Google probably has a [style guide](https://google.github.io/styleguide/) for your language and they are reasonable places to start
+ If in doubt Google probably has a [style guide](https://google.github.io/styleguide/) for your language and they are reasonable places to start.

 ## How can this improve research?
 Good software isn't just worth it for its own sake, it can have a greater influence on your research and the wider community and make your work more reproducible.